 Another element to add would be the difference in hits.
-For example if a team gets over 10 hits and holds a team to less than 4.5 hits.
-Then we can build a 2 part theory around over 9.5 hits and conceeding under 4.5 hits in a game.
-You can create a theory that talks about reversion to the mean, or you can build one around current form.
+For example, if a team gets over 10 hits and holds a team to less than 4.5 hits.
+Then we can build a 2 part theory around over 9.5 hits and conceding under 4.5 hits in a game.
+You can create a theory that talks about reversion to the mean or you can build one around current form.
 Either may or may not work but we don’t really need to believe in the theory just yet.

-Sticking with our baseball example, the following is how we should back test a theory:
+Sticking with our baseball betting example, the following is how we should backtest a theory:

 - Get the data for the past 3 seasons, including odds, hits, final score & any other elements you are including in a theory.